rugbedbugg/rugbedbugg/README.md

 # 🐧 rugbedbugg • aka rug_.(Oxide 1-6) • Linux Ricer • Terminal Purist

 **Oxide 1-6 (@rugbedbugg)** — your local daft.
 Welcome to my GitHub!
 Once you told the computer to do something and it did it exactly how I told it to.
-I was then when I like a god: That's **Arch** for you.
+It was then when I felt like a god: That's **Arch** for you.

 Temple OS is **the OS** sent to earth by god himself.
 R.I.P.
 Terry Davis

 ---